I recently got my hands on the Nightforce NX8 4-32×50 and tested out how suited it was for long distance shooting.

 The Nightforce NX8 comes in a variety of reticles to suit different users.
 I was using the MIL-R F1 reticle.
 This allowed me to have a clear view of my target’s at the range and easily adjust for hold over shots.

-The NX8 comes in several other reticles including MOAR, MIL-C, MIL-XT and TREMOR3.
+The NX8 comes in several other reticles including MOAXT, MOAR, MIL-C, MIL-XT and TREMOR3.

 In the Field

-At the range the Nightforce NX8 was easy to sight in at 100 yards and when pushing it to longer distances I began to get a feel for all its features such as the zero stop, parallax and throw lever.
+Once I had the NX8 mounted I headed to the range where I was running 175grain Sierra Match King’s through the Ruger Precision Rifle.
+The RPR is a decent target rifle and the perfect to test the tracking and sight picture of the NX8.
+Once at the range the Nightforce NX8 was easy to sight in at 100 yards and when pushing it to longer distances I began to get a feel for all its features such as the zero stop, parallax and throw lever.
 After shooting out to 200 yards on paper targets, I moved to shooting steel gongs from the prone position at 200, 300, 400 and 500 yards.
 The optic performed flawlessly and was a pleasure to use.
-Winding up and down the turrets was a breeze and the audible clicks were satisfying.
-The target acquisition was made extra easy with the simple reticle and bright glass.
+Winding the turrets up and down and hearing the audible clicks was satisfying.
+Target acquisition was made easy through the simple reticle and bright glass.